ExoSkye/celldk-exports/README.md

 To use this script, you need to have `clang-format` installed on your machine and available in path.

+## Credits

+Some parts of this come from PSL1GHT, for example, the files in common are modified versions of the PSL1GHT SPRX common files.

 ## Example flow
 This is an example flow for adding a spec and generating the source files:
 ```